-- Is there flexibility around displaying info visually or in writing?
-This is important because while instructions with lots of visuals will work far better for busy store teams, a district manager spending the day in head office may want everything in writing.
+- Is there flexibility around displaying information visually or in writing?
+This is important because, while instructions with lots of visuals will work far better for busy store teams, a district manager spending the day in head office may want everything in writing.

 2) Empowerment - because clear, concise communication empowers store teams to perform their best.

-- Are brand guidelines and tasks sent to stores in a format that makes it straightforward to action on them?
+- Are brand guidelines and tasks sent to stores in a format that makes it straightforward to implement them?

 - What options are available for providing feedback to store teams?
 A good example is correcting pictures taken by store teams with annotations.

-- Does the tool foster a sense of community by enabling sharing of training and best practices between stores?
+- Does the tool foster a sense of community by enabling the sharing of training and best practices between stores?

-3) Uploading and organisation of pictures, because this will impact the usability of the tool and the speed and accuracy of in-store execution.
+3) Uploading and organization of pictures, because this will impact the usability of the tool and the speed and accuracy of in-store execution.

-- How quick and easy will it be for store teams to upload and categorise pictures?
+- How quick and easy will it be for store teams to upload and categorize pictures?

-- Are pictures stored and organised in a way that makes them fast and easy to find later?
+- Are pictures stored and organized in a way that makes them easy to find later?
 This could mean having them stored in folders dedicated to specific daily tasks, collection launches, etc.

-- Similarly, are pictures that have been annotated or corrected simple to retrieve?
+- Similarly, are pictures that have been annotated or corrected easy to retrieve?